andrewspode/jquery-scaletext/README.md

 When choosing your font sizes in a container - think about the relativity of the sizes more than the size itself, as ScaleText will maintain these proportions as it scales, no matter what unit you specify your fonts in.

 I've tested in the latest IE/Chrome/FireFox/Android and that's it - sorry.
 The code is based on core jQuery principles, so it should be fairly compatible.
 Please let me know if it's not.
+I have had to change the methodology as I've worked on this code, as there were issues cross-browser, or when zoomed.

-There are a couple of features missing that I've yet to port over from my codebase, but will do in due course.
 If you have any feature requests - drop me a line on [spode@justfdi.com](mailto:spode@justfdi.com) or [@spode](http://twitter.com/spode) on Twitter.

 Demo is included in the code, but I've also hosted it on my [personal site](http://spode.me/jquery-scaletext/demo).
 It may not always be the latest version.